ThinkIQ-Labs/SMIP-SMX-2022-Demos/README.md

 ## .Net Core MAUI Blazor App

-Below is a screenshot of the same appliation but ported to utilize the new .NET Multi-platform App UI (.NET MAUI) framework - shown here running as a Windows Desktop App.
-This would allow running the demo without the need of hosting a WebApp.
+Below is a screenshot of the same application but ported to utilize the new .NET Multi-platform App UI (.NET MAUI) framework - shown here running as a Windows Desktop App.
+This would allow running the demo without needing to host a WebApp.

 ![Screenshot](./screenshot_maui_desktop.jpg)